 Brave not perfect, “Bude inklusiv”, “Kleiner Bahnhof”, Requiem for a Car, “Experiment Glück”, “Uni trifft Gesellschaft”, Kick it like friends….
 These are seven of the “150 projects for the Ruhr region” – a unique funding programme of the Krupp Foundation.

 To express its solidarity with the city of Essen, the Ruhr region and its population, the Foundation launched the “150 projects for the Ruhr region” funding programme, endowed with EUR 1.5 million, to mark the 150th anniversary of Villa Hügel in 2023.
-The goal: To strengthen the Ruhr region and to support the diversity of topics.
+The goal: To strengthen the Ruhr region and to support the diversity of topics within the region.

 News from the field of health